kataras/iris/README.md

  2. **Request**
 	 - The Request is the pointer of the *Request, is the exactly the same as you used to use with the standar http library.
  3. **Params**
-	 - Contains the Named path Parameters, imagine in as a map[string]string which contains all parameters of a request.
+	 - Contains the Named path Parameters, imagine it as a map[string]string which contains all parameters of a request.

 >Functions